The power of podcasting is here to stay and for good reason.

 Video recordings of the podcast episodes allow for visual content that can be uploaded to social channels and can also be used as promotional tools.
 Google also recently introduced a podcast search feature that shows podcast results when voice search is used on mobile devices.
 By incorporating SEO content in podcast descriptions, companies can even boost their content to the top of pages used with voice search.

-Wrapping Up Digital marketing agency Fifth & Cor explained the importance and endless possibilities of podcasting.
+Digital marketing agency Fifth & Cor explained the importance and endless possibilities of podcasting.
 As mentioned, podcasting is becoming more and more popular every day and it is one of the best ways to create content and engage with your audience.